s5546/logParser/README.md

 - The read speed seems wildly inconsistent- see logParservsGrep06-05-19.png

-	Shows average times over 1250 trials, LP has a std dev. of **~5** but grep has ~1 std devs
+	Shows average times over 1250 trials, LP has a std dev. of ~5 but grep is at about 1

-	Might just be bad testing?
-LP was first and i started testing that before the workday ended (i.e. while i was still doing things)
+	On a more recent trial, the min and median beat grep's mid median and mean- but the max almost doubles grep's max, bringing the mean to +8 seconds.
+Something's volatile in my program?
 ----
 Example files included: